 The Advisory Council is the leadership core of the Black Humanist Alliance.
-This team is responsible for strategic advice and program formulation to sustain and grow the BHA mission.
+This team is responsible for decision-making that guides the programmatic vision and growth of the BHA mission.

 Professor, author and public intellectual working at the intersections of African-American religion, constructive theology, and humanist thought.
 Pinn is the Agnes Cullen Arnold Professor of Humanities and Professor of Religious Studies at Rice University.
 He is also the Founder and Executive Director of the Center for Engaged Research and Collaborative Learning in Houston, Texas, and Director of Research for the Institute for Humanist Studies in Washington, D.C.